balusena/kubernetes-for-devops/18-Kubernetes Jobs and CronJobs/Kubernetes Jobs and CronJobs.md

 ```

 5.**Test Authentication:** To test authentication with a specific username and password, you can authenticate using the db.auth() method.
-Replace yourUsername and yourPassword with the actual username and password:
+Replace yourUsername and yourPassword with the actual username and password.

 **Note:** If authentication is successful, it will return 1.
 ```